KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

   <img src="./imgs/label.png" width="200" />
 </p>

-Additionaly some images are appeared to be acquired as "half" with this part of the image to be labeled as (-1) the same as the clouds.
+Additionaly some images appear to be acquired as "half" with this part of the image to be labeled as (-1).

 <p float="left">
   <img src="./imgs/S2_half.png" width="200" />
   <img src="./imgs/Label_half.png" width="200" />
 </p>

-Furthermote in order to create a set of sentinel 2 and sentinel 1 datasets which will be comparable we decided to remove the image tiles with at least one pixel of clouds...Since sentinel 1 labels do not have the label -1 (clouds). ...to be able to create a multi-modal dataset.
+Furthermote in order to create a set of sentinel 2 and sentinel 1 datasets which will be comparable we decided to remove the image tiles with at least one pixel labeled as (-1)...Since sentinel 1 labels do not have the label -1 (clouds). ...to be able to create a multi-modal dataset.
 It was decided that the labeling dataset JRCWaterHand will not be used since it doesn't cover floods but permanent waters.

 The initial image tiles of 512x512 size were splited into patches of 128x128.
 So from each itinial image 16 patches were created.
 In a google colab environment it took 8 to 10 hours to finish.

-After spliting the intial images, we resulted into 7136 128x128 image patches for S1Hand,S2Hand, LabelHand and S1OtsuLabelHand.
+After spliting the intial images, we resulted into 7136 128x128 image patches for S1Hand, S2Hand, LabelHand and S1OtsuLabelHand.
 From these we identified the patches with only (-1) label and deleted them.
 After this proccess we ended up with 6825 patches.

 Bolivia new: 231
 Ghana new: 650